-Context Relevance measures how relevant (or similar) the context provided was to the user query.
+Context Relevance measures if the context has enough information to answer the user query.

 Context relevance

-Context Relevance measures how relevant (or similar) the context provided was to the user query.
-This metric requires and slots in your data, as well as embeddings for them (i.e. {context_embedding}, {query_embedding}.
-Context Relevance is a relative metric.
-High Context Relevance values indicate significant similarity or relevance.
-Low Context Relevance values are a sign that you need to augment your knowledge base or vector DB with additional documents, modify your retrieval strategy, or use better embeddings.
+Context Relevance measures if the context has enough information to answer the user query.
+High Context Relevance values indicate strong confidence that there is enough context to answer the question.
+Low Context Relevance values are a sign that you need to increase your Top K, modify your retrieval strategy, or use better embeddings.

 Context Relevance is differentiated from Context Adherence: Context Relevance evaluates whether the retrieved context is relevant to a user’s query whereas Context Adherence determines how well the response aligns to provided context.